swift-libp2p/swift-peer-id/README.md

 peerID.keyPair?.privateKey              // Access to the private key (for signing) peerID.keyPair?.publicKey               // Access to the public key (for verifying signatures)

+/// If you want to reuse the same PeerID between sessions, you can...

+/// Export a PeerID as an Encrypted PEM String that you can store... let encryptedPEM = try peerID.exportKeyPair(as: .privatePEMString(encryptedWithPassword: "mypassword"))

+/// And then load the PeerID from and encrypted PEM String later let peerID = try PeerID(pem: "ENCRYPTED_PEM_String", password: "mypassword")
 ```

 ### API